 When speaking to ebonite fountain pen fans, you’ll hear a few common threads about why they enjoy the material so much.

-Most common, people will talk about ebonite’s “warmth.”
+The most common quality people love in ebonite is the material’s “warmth.”
 The material has a natural feel to it that is lacking in resin (plastic) pens and missing entirely in metal pens.
 While the descriptor “warmth” might not mean much to you, the point is that ebonite is pleasant to the touch.
-It has a natural, living feel.
+It has an organic living feel that many modern pens lack.

 Next, ebonite is very chemical resistant.
 This is particularly useful when a pen is in contact with acidic inks, as many fountain pens are.
-This means an ebonite pen can be used as an eyedropper and it won’t stain or be otherwise damaged by most inks.
+This means an ebonite pen can be used as an eyedropper pen — basically without a converter which means the ink touches the inside of the fountain pen body.
+Because of ebonite’s resistance, the pen won’t stain or be otherwise damaged by most inks.
 Some fountain pen materials, like acrylic and aluminum, can be damaged by ink, which makes them surprising choices in a pen body but ebonite is not such a material.

 Ebonite is very easy to form and shape.
 The material is malleable so simple tools, like a lathe, can be used to form a pen.
 This means individual pen turners and small brands can be built around ebonite (just like with wood) where such brands would not be able to afford the manufacturing needed to make a pen out of plastic.